allengustrowsky/BiddingHouseClient/README.md

 ## Setup
 ### Deployed Version
-If you don't want to set up the client manually, the deployed version can be accessed [here](https://auctionhouseclient.netlify.app/).
+If you don't want to set up the client manually, the deployed web version can be accessed [here](https://auctionhouseclient.netlify.app/).

 ### Manual Setup
 - Setup the [server](https://github.com/allengustrowsky/BiddingHouseServer) first.